sverma88/Tensor-Factorization-HOSVD-iterative/README.md

  2. Rank_#            :   Rank of the core tensor required -- Line-10
  3. Max_iterations    :   Allowable Number of iterations for convergence -- Line-11
  4. Error_Threshold   :   Allowable Error Tolerance in decomposition -- Line-12

+# Comments and Suggestions

+Please feel free to contact Verma Sunny (sunnverma(dot)iitd(at)gmail.com) for any comments, bugs reports, and suggestions.